Skip to main content

 How your vote is counted

 When polling is over, all ballot boxes are taken to a central counting place for each constituency.
-The count starts at 9am on the day after polling day for the local elections.
-For the European elections, counting begins once voting has finished across EU member states.
 Votes are counted in the same way for all PR-STV elections.

 Opening the ballot boxes